Clostridia: Epidemiology

 Since they are commonly found in soils and in microbiota of humans and animals, Clostridia wounds and infections are found worldwide.
 Host defenses against the microbe are nearly absent, and very little innate immunity exists, if any.
 Clostridia can be diagnosed by recognizing the characteristics of the lesion of the infection along with Gram stains of the tissue and bacterial culture.
 Although the body does not have adequate defenses alone, this microbe can be controlled with the help of antibiotics, like penicillin, and tissue debridement for the more severe cases.

-Clostridia and mental health
+Clostridia and health

 Clostridia bacteria are commonly found in the gut microbiome.

+Clostridioides difficile

 Overuse of antibiotics can cause imbalance of the gut microbiome, leading to overgrowth of the species Clostridioides difficile causing a serious infection (CDI).
-Effects of this infection can lead to severe diarrhea and also the increase in severity of many bowel related diseases is also increased as a results of the infection.
-Other Clostridia bacteria in the gut have been linked to brain connectivity and healthy function.
+Effects of this infection include severe diarrhea and the severity of many bowel related diseases is also increased as a result of the infection.
+Other Clostridium bacteria in the gut have been linked to brain connectivity and healthy function.

-Patients that have been subjected to fecal microbiome transplants to treat their CDI have seen improvements in their mood and mental health.
+Patients that have been subjected to fecal microbiota transplants to treat their CDI have seen improvements in their mood and mental health.
 This preliminary research seems to suggest a tentative link between the presence of Clostridia in the gut microbiome and overall mental health, with gut microbiome transplants as an avenue of future research into novel treatments for certain psychiatric disorders.